 At Melrose Recovery Group, we help people experience life to the fullest without relying on drugs to regulate their emotions.
 We use evidence-based, hands-on approaches to addiction therapy, such as:

 If you’re questioning whether your situation fits the addiction definition, you might benefit from attending a reputable rehabilitation center.
-Call us at 866-271-3438 to find out how our programs can fit your needs.
+Contact Melrose Recovery Group at 866-271-3438 to find out how our programs can fit your needs.